You said, we did

 You said;

-You want us to work as one team, take ownership, be professional and get things done right the first time.
+You want us to work as one team, take responsibility, act professionally and get things right first time.

 We did;